zamalali/langchain-code/README.md

 <div align="center">
   <img src="assets/logo.png" alt="LangCode Logo" width="180" />
   <h1><b>LangCode</b></h1>
-  <p style="font-size: 1.5em; font-style: italic; color: #3498db;">The only CLI you need.</p>
+  <p style="font-size: 1.5em; font-style: italic;">Your AI coding assistant, designed for developers.</p>
 </div>

 ---

-LangCode is your terminal-first AI assistant for coding.
-It helps you understand, modify, and improve your codebase, all from the command line.
-Forget juggling multiple tools – LangCode puts everything you need at your fingertips.

-## At a glance
+LangCode is an AI-powered coding assistant designed to streamline your development workflow.
+Interact with your codebase, implement new features, fix bugs, and gain insights, all from a single, intuitive interface.

+## Key Features

 *   **Interactive Launcher:** Start with `langcode` and configure everything through a user-friendly interface.
 *   **AI-Powered Code Understanding:** Deeply analyzes your code to answer questions and generate insights.
 *   **Automated Coding Tasks:** Implements features, fixes bugs, and refactors code with minimal effort.
 *   **Safe and Reviewable Changes:** Generates clear diffs for every modification, ensuring you stay in control.
-*   **Multi-LLM Support:** Seamlessly integrates with Google Gemini and Anthropic Claude, choosing the best model for the task.
+*   **Multi-LLM Support:** Seamlessly integrates with Google Gemini and Anthropic Claude, intelligently routing to the best model for the task.
-*   **Customizable Instructions:** Tailor the agent's behavior with project-specific rules and guidelines.
+*   **Customizable Instructions:** Tailor the agent's behavior with project-specific rules and guidelines using `.langcode/langcode.md`.
+*   **Extensible with MCP:** Integrate custom tools via Model Context Protocol (MCP).

 ## Get Started